cdlhub/documentation/md/OutputComponents.md

 * static/occurrence.bin

+aalsummary does not have a standard input that can be streamed in.
+Instead, it reads in aalcalc binary data from a file in a fixed location.
+The location is in the 'work' subdirectory of the present working directory.
+For example;

+work/aalcalc1.bin
+work/aalcalc2.bin
+work/aalcalc3.bin
+The user must ensure the work subdirectory exists.
+The user may also specify a subdirectory of /work to store these files. e.g.

+work/summaryset1/aalcalc1.bin
+work/summaryset1/aalcalc2.bin
+work/summaryset1/aalcalc3.bin

+The aalcalc losses for all events (all processes) must be written to the /work folder before running aalsummary.

 ##### Calculation
 The aalcalc binaries and the occurrence file are read into memory.
 The sum of means and sum of squared means are summed by type and summary_id.
 Then using the total number of periods from the header of the occurrence data, the overall mean and standard deviation is calculated.
 The exposure_value is also accumulated by summary_id and type by taking the maximum value.